Let’s say you’re a normal person, and you live a normal life.

 Egads!
 What do you do?

-The first thing you notice is that you never really know if you’re going to be on or not.
+The first thing you’ll notice is that when you’re talking to TV producers, nothing is ever certain.
+Until the show actually airs, you can’t even be sure if you’re going to be on or not.
 In the world of topical TV, everyone flies by the seat of their pants.
 Kinda like the Lorax.